mechmotum/skijumpdesign/docs/build-jump.rst

 the one of these that is closest to the parent slope, and hence is least expensive to build, but which still is able to transition back to the parent slope with slope continuity and simultaneously is constrained to experience limited normal acceleration.
-The final part of this step is to determine the landing transition curve which connects the optimum (cheapest) constant efh landing surface to the parent slope.
+The final part of this step is to determine the landing transition curve (shown in red below) which connects the optimum (cheapest) constant efh landing surface to the parent slope.

 .. plot::
    :include-source: True